Venezuelan Food: 19 Dishes to try in Venezuela or at Home

 Pasticho Venezuelan Lasagna

-Venezuelan food isn’t just swayed by Spain and Africa.
+Venezuelan food isn’t just influenced by Spain and Africa.
 Alongside Portugal, there is a growing Italian influence.
 Pasticho is the best example of this.
-It shares a lot of similarities with a typical lasagna as it comprises thin pasta layers, meat, tomato, and cheese.
+It shares many similarities with a typical lasagna, as it comprises thin pasta layers, meat, tomato, and cheese.

-However, the Lasagna of Venezuela has its own twist on the iconic meal.
-The range of local spices creates a veritable difference to the two dishes, which for some, makes the Venezuelan iteration even better.
+However, the Venezuelan version has its own twist on the iconic meal.
+The range of local spices creates a veritable difference between the two dishes, which, for some, makes the Venezuelan iteration even better.
 The additional flavors are complemented by the use of bechamel sauce, which is even creamier than traditional lasagna.

 Whether you’re playing along at home or looking at a local menu, Pasticho is one of the best Venezuelan dishes to enjoy at dinnertime.
-Just be sure to add on a generous layer of grated cheese to complete the delectable meal.
+To complete the delectable meal, add a generous layer of grated cheese.

 Just like fried plantain, you’ll find Mandocas all over Venezuela.
 Kids will have them for breakfast or carry them in their bags for a tasty treat at school, while they’re also a major part of the country’s street food scene.